#Vote4Kids

 Vote for candidates who:

-• Support policies that promote clean water for all
+• Restore and support policies that ensure clean water for all

-• Support investment in state and local infrastructure, including accelerated full lead service line replacements
+• Support equitable investment in state and local infrastructure, including accelerated full lead service line replacements

 • Support testing and reporting standards for privately owned water sources